pzhaojohnson/rna2drawer2/README.md

 can be accessed via the `Export` dropdown.
 In both forms,
-the exported drawing can be scaled by setting the font size of bases in the exported drawing.
+the exported drawing can be scaled by specifying a scaling factor.
-All other elements are scaled to match the font size of bases in the exported drawing.
+For example, a scaling factor of 1 would result in no scaling of the exported drawing, while a scaling factor of 2 would result in an exported drawing that is double the size of what the drawing currently is in the app.

 All elements of a drawing are exported as individual SVG and PPTX objects.
 For example, bases are exported as text boxes